Scheduled MonumentsEnglandBridge Chapel

 What is Bridge Chapel?

-Bridge Chapel is a medieval religious structure located in Kent, England.
+Bridge Chapel is a medieval chapel situated in Kent, England, with origins in the fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003360.

 Who is responsible for protecting Bridge Chapel?